zhaolucas/personal-portfolio/README.md

 The page loads three sections:
 1) about me: name, avator, description
 2) work: five projects with titled images of applications; the first application is larger than the rest; when clicked on the title, the application is opened to the deployed page.
+3) contact: social media, number and email
-3) layout should be responsive to the size of the screens and devices.
+4) layout should be responsive to the size of the screens and devices.

 ## Credits